Local weak limits for collapsed branching processes with random out-degrees: Introduction

 The main contribution of the current article is the construction of an explicit coupling between the exploration of the in-component of a uniformly chosen vertex in the CBP graph (with general $f$ satisfying mild assumptions) and its local weak limit, described by a marked continuous-time branching process (CTBP) stopped at an independent exponential time.
-The CTBP appearing in the limit has a simple description: it is a Crump-Mode-Jagers (CMJ) branching process (also appearing in \cite{nerman1981convergence,jagers-nerman-1,rudas-2}) where each vertex reproduces according to a point process that equals a random number (distributed as the out-degree) of independent superimposed copies of a Markovian pure birth process $\xi_f$ (see \eqref{suppp}).
-The rate of the exponential time equals the \emph{Malthusian rate} of the CMJ process driven by $\xi_f$ (see Assumption \ref{A.MainAssum}(i) below).
+The CTBP appearing in the limit falls into the broad category of Crump-Mode-Jagers (CMJ) branching processes (see \cite{nerman1981convergence,jagers-nerman-1,rudas-2}) where individuals reproduce independently according to a point process obtained by superimposing a random number (distributed as the out-degree) of independent copies of a Markovian pure birth process $\xi_f$ (see \eqref{suppp}).
+The rate of the exponential time at which the CTBP is stopped equals the \emph{Malthusian rate} of the CMJ process driven by $\xi_f$ (see Assumption \ref{A.MainAssum}(i) below).
 Our coupling is well-defined for the simultaneous exploration of the in-components of \emph{all the vertices} in the graph.
 In particular, the in-components of any finite collection of uniformly chosen vertices are successfully coupled with high probability with i.i.d. copies of the local weak limit.
 This is reminiscent of the phenomenon of \emph{propagation of chaos} in interacting particle systems \cite{chaintron2022propagation}.
 This type of coupling, which could include in applications the addition of vertex attributes that may depend on the out-degrees, has been established for static graphs in \cite{olvera2022strong}, where it is referred to as a {\em strong coupling}.
 Our results for the strong coupling of the CBP graph are summarized in Theorem~\ref{T.Main} and yield local weak convergence in probability as a corollary (Corollary~\ref{wconp}).
-Note that our results establish the local weak convergence of (the in-components in) the DPA($d,\beta$) and the CBP tree, obtained respectively in \cite{berger2014asymptotic} and \cite{rudas-2}, as special cases.
+Note that our results establish, as special cases, the local weak convergence of (the in-components in) the DPA($d,\beta$) graph and the CBP tree, previously obtained respectively in \cite{berger2014asymptotic} and \cite{rudas-2}.
 The local weak convergence implies the joint distributional convergence of the empirical in-degree and PageRank distributions (Corollary \ref{degPR}).
 Asymptotics of the in-degree distribution for regularly varying out-degrees are quantified for the preferential and uniform attachment models in Proposition \ref{lincase}.